-Here's my complete bladder infection home remedy regimen for when I'm certain of an infection (please note that this does not forego medical attention when necessary; I've talked ot my own doctor about this and so should you):
+Here's my complete bladder infection home remedy regimen as soon as I suspect trouble (please note that this does not forego medical attention when necessary; I've talked to my own doctor about this and so should you):

 - Massive intake of water: Just like described above, it's very important to begin flushing your system so bacteria don't have time to take hold and multiply.

 - Lemon oil: Read above for important guidelines.
 I make sure to add it to every serving of water I consume.

 - Probiotics: As described above, you want to support the healthy development of good bacteria in your system, an important part of fighting infection.
 (I also continue these after any bladder infection home remedy regime or if I've needed to resort to an antibiotic.)

 - Cranberry Supplements: Same as above, I'm going to take 2,400 mg 3x a day and continue for 5-7 days past my last sign of infection.
 These help to make the urinary tract inhospitable to bacteria.
 It's said that bacteria can't "grab on", so they get flushed out and can't multiply.

 - Rosemary and Lemongrass: I dilute 1-2 drops of each in a teaspoon of carrier oil and massage over the lower back and stomach as often as every two hours to support the urinary system.

 - Uva Ursi: My favorite herb for bladder infections.
 Most popular in Europe, Uva Ursi combats bacteria with a compound known as arbutin, and has been the most effective I've found.
 I take 500 mg 3x a day until at least 5-7 days after my last sign of infection.